sematext/docs/docs/monitoring/network-map.md

+title: Network Map
+description: Use NetMap to visualize the network topology and to discover and collect various data information on your hosts

-SPM can visualize the network topology of a system monitored by SPM.
+You can visualize the network topology of a system monitored by Sematext monitoring and logging service.
 It can discover hosts and collect information about communication between them, such as the amount of received/transmitted data on each port.
 In order to build this NetMap the Network Monitoring Agent needs to be started on each host in the system.
-This can be done using the spm-client-setup-conf.sh
+This can be done using the spm-client-setup-conf.sh script:
-script:

 ``` bash
 sudo bash /opt/spm/bin/spm-client-setup-conf.sh {token} network standalone network